semaphoreci/semaphore/docs/docs/using-semaphore/optimization/docker.md

 docker push "$DOCKER_USERNAME"/hello-app
 ```

-The example above assumes there is a [secret](../secrets) containing your DockerHub credentials using the environment variables `DOCKER_USERNAME` and `DOCKER_PASSWORD`.
+The example above assumes there are a [secret](../secrets) containing your DockerHub credentials using the environment variables `DOCKER_USERNAME` and `DOCKER_PASSWORD`.

 ### Using AWS ECR